Adopted 3/27/07, LSA 217, 300-500 readopted 9/30/14

 Lsa 305.03 Licensed Landscape Architect Seal/Stamp.

-inches.
-In the space between the circles, the top shall be the
+space between the circles, the top shall be the words "Licensed Landscape

 (c) The stamping or sealing of any documents by the licensee with the licensee's seal after the license has expired, has been suspended, revoked or surrendered voluntarily shall be a violation of these rules.
 The stamping or sealing of any documents by the licensee not prepared by the licensee personally or under the licensee’s direct supervision shall be a violation of these rules.